Generating PDF Files in C# (2026 Guide)

 EnableJavaScript = true,

-RenderDelay = 100
+RenderDelay = 100 // Wait for JavaScript to execute

-In many cases, you can extract embedded text from PDF documents directly.
+In many cases, you can extract embedded text from PDF documents directly:

 PdfDocument PDF = PdfDocument.FromFile("GeneratePDF.pdf");

-//Get all text
+// Extract all text

-string Text = PDF.ExtractAllText();
+string Text = PDF.ExtractAllText();// Load PDF

 PdfDocument PDF = PdfDocument.FromFile("GeneratePDF.pdf");